hemant-garg/mailzy/README.md

 ..

-7) On click `Send survey` button, All data store to database and survey is sent to all recipients simultaneously. and you redirected to dashboard page automatically.
+7) On click `Send survey` button, All data will store to our database and survey is sent to all recipients simultaneously. and you are redirected to the dashboard page automatically.

 <img src='./media/Screenshot (292).png'>